 “No single event can awaken within us a stranger whose existence we had never suspected.
 To live is to be slowly born.”
 Antoine de Saint-Exupéry

-We all need to feel heard, not judged, not told what to do.
+We all need to feel heard without feeling judged or told what to do.
 Being listened to, feeling seen for who we are, can be of great help in times of turmoil.

 Counselling is all about listening, sometimes to what is not even being said.
 As a counsellor I have no agenda except your welfare, development and insight, to help you find the path which best suits you.
 Crucial to this is developing a trusting, consistent relationship within which we can explore far and wide, whilst remaining safe and contained.

 I have always been interested in the stories we tell, both to ourselves and others.
-The words we use can be as solid and unmoveable as concrete, keeping us stuck in a place which we no longer recognise; a place which neither suits us, or even want to be in.
-Counselling can help us find new words, new ways of seeing ourselves in the world.
+The stories and words we use about ourselves can become as solid and unmoveable as concrete, keeping us stuck in a place we no longer recognise; a place which neither suits us, or even want to be in.
+Counselling can help us find new words, perspectives and ways of seeing ourselves in the world.
+This facilitates change.

 I offer a relational approach within a framework involving equals.
 I have joined many in finding their own path and continually find new ones opening up for me.
 My foundation is psychodynamic; however, I am influenced by a number of humanistic philosophies and hold the therapeutic relationship as the bedrock of beneficial counselling.

-I am mindful of the holistic approach to therapy, engaging self care, helping to bring mind and body into greater harmony, leading to clearer thinking and progression.
+I am mindful of the holistic approach to therapy, engaging self care and regard, bringing mind and body into greater harmony, leading to clearer thinking and encouraging exploration.

 Training, qualifications & experience